LIFE Workshops

-Participants will engage with world-renowned experts to explore:
+Participants engaged with world-renowned experts to explore:

 - Functioning and the realization of healthy longevity through rehabilitation.